Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 Thursday Boot Company, founded by Nolan Walsh and Connor Wilson in 2014, is a relatively new shoe company based in New York City.

-The company is known for offering high-quality, lasting footwear designs at affordable prices.
-Thursday boots feature clean and timeless designs, and are handcrafted by highly skilled artisans.
+The company is known for offering high-quality, lasting footwear at affordable prices.
+Thursday boots feature clean, timeless designs and are handcrafted by highly skilled artisans.

-Bootmakers at Thursday use premium materials, like Horween Chromexcel leather, veg-chrome tanned leather and WeatherSafe suede.
+Their bootmakers use premium materials, like Horween Chromexcel leather, veg-chrome tanned leather, and WeatherSafe suede.

 Not all Thursday boots are made in the U.S., but the company’s hallmark Vanguard line and other accessories are 100 percent domestically crafted.